-A grade of WF indicates withdrawal from a class without proper authorization and is also assigned for withdrawal after the approval deadline (see the academic calendar for dates) or when a student ceases attending.
+A grade of WF indicates withdrawal from a class or exam without proper authorization and is also assigned for withdrawal after the "W" grade deadline (see the academic calendar for dates), when a student ceases attending a course or exam, or never attends a course or exam.
 A course with WF is counted as attempted credit hours in the computation of academic standing and is calculated as an F in the student's grade point average.